BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

-Profiler, Amazon CodeGuru Reviewer, Amazon Foundation Models (Amazon Nova and Titan models), Amazon Comprehend, Amazon Comprehend Medical, Amazon DevOps Guru, Amazon Forecast, AWS HealthLake, Amazon Kendra, Amazon Lex, Amazon Lookout for Metrics, Amazon Personalize, Amazon Polly, Amazon Q, Amazon Rekognition, Amazon Textract, Amazon Transcribe, Amazon Transcribe Medical, Amazon Translate, AWS HealthOmics, AWS HealthImaging, AWS HealthScribe, and AWS App Studio.
+Profiler, Amazon CodeGuru Reviewer, Amazon Foundation Models (Amazon Nova and Titan models), Amazon Comprehend, Amazon Comprehend Medical, Amazon DevOps Guru, Amazon Forecast, AWS HealthLake, Amazon Kendra, Amazon Lex, Amazon Lookout for Metrics, Amazon Personalize, Amazon Polly, Amazon Q, AWS Transform, Amazon Rekognition, Amazon Textract, Amazon Transcribe, Amazon Transcribe Medical, Amazon Translate, AWS HealthOmics, AWS HealthImaging, AWS HealthScribe, and AWS App Studio.
 “AI Content” means Your Content that is processed by an AI Service.

 **50.2.** The output that you generate using AI Services is Your Content.
 Due to the nature of machine learning, output may not be unique across customers